-If you find it difficult to stop thinking about your symptoms, or feel anxious or unhappy about them, then you may be helped by some methods of thought control which people with other symptoms, such as pain, have found useful.
+If you find it difficult to stop thinking about your symptoms or feel anxious or unhappy about them, then you may be helped by some methods of thought control that people with other symptoms, such as pain, have found useful.

 If you have a lot of stress in your life as well as your dizziness and nausea, or if you find that the dizziness gets worse in stressful situations, then you may find it useful to try methods of reducing stresses which are adding to your problems.